dheero/OBF.github.io/wiki/Minutes:2008_ConfCall.md

 3. [BOSC 2009](BOSC_2009 "wikilink"): planning is underway by BOSC committee, will discuss any input needed by BoD
 4. [Treasurer's financial
-    report](Media:OBF_Financial_report_2008.pdf "wikilink") from summer
+    report](Media:2008-OBF-Treasurer-Report_Ammended2.pdf "wikilink")
-    2008, with accounts updated to be current for
+    from summer 2008, with accounts updated to be current for

 Board meeting

-1.  <Media:2008-OBF-Treasurer-Report_Ammended2.pdf> Ammended
-2. Any purchase or server hosting decisions
+1. Any purchase or server hosting decisions

 Minutes
 -------